auth0/docs/articles/connections/social/apple.md

 3. Choose **App IDs** as the identifier type, and click **Continue**.

 4. Enter a description for your new App ID and a Bundle ID.
-For the latter, Apple recommends using a reverse-domain name style string (e.g., `com.<YOUR CUSTOM DOMAIN>.appid`).
+For the latter, Apple recommends using a reverse-domain name style string (for example, `com.<YOUR CUSTOM DOMAIN>.appid`).

 5. Scroll down and check the **Sign In with Apple** feature.
 You won't have to use the **Edit** here.
 You will configure this feature later.